 Paul and I have a few favorite cocktails that we will enjoy together.
 This one is the classic Moscow Mule Cocktail.
 Made with vodka, ginger beer, and lime.
-This is a refreshing summer cocktail that is light and refreshing!
+This is a refreshing cocktail that is light and refreshing!

 Moscow Mule Cocktail

 Ah Summer!
 It has finally arrived, and I want to celebrate!
 This sparkling, zesty Moscow Mule cocktail is just the most delicious cocktail to sip when you toast in the warm season.
 Paul and I have been known to sit out on the back veranda (AKA square of concrete) and enjoy the peppery-gingery goodness of this Moscow Mule while we watch the chickens and our Pug Gizmo peck and strut and sniff all over the back yard.

 Only 3 ingredients, but the right types and amounts will assure you have the most tasty Moscow Mule Cocktail.
 Don’t forget the copper mugs!
 It’s fine if you don’t have copper mugs, the Moscow Mule cocktail is just as good served in a pint glass.

 First you will need vodka.
 We like Skyy or Grey Goose, but truth be told, we bought the Kirkland brand from Costco and it was excellent for this cocktail.
 More affordable than the name brands (though we only buy those when they are on sale).
 Oh, have you tried keeping your vodka in the freezer?!
 It won’t freeze solid, it just gets really cold and thickens to a simple syrup consistency, and icy cold vodka is so much nicer.
 We also keep our gin in the freezer.